prl-mushr/pushr/README.md

   servo_max: 1.0
 ```

-Now, in every new terminal you open, run the following to source the workspace:
+Now, in every new terminal you open, run the following to source the workspace (only necessary if not using the VM):

 ```bash
 source ~/pushr_ws/devel/setup.bash